ANYbotics/grid_map/README.md

 * **ROS interface:** Grid maps can be directly converted to and from ROS message types such as PointCloud2, OccupancyGrid, GridCells, and our custom GridMap message.
 Conversion packages provide compatibility with [costmap_2d], [PCL], and [OctoMap] data types.
 * **OpenCV interface:** Grid maps can be seamlessly converted from and to [OpenCV] image types to make use of the tools provided by [OpenCV].
 * **Visualizations:** The *grid_map_rviz_plugin* renders grid maps as 3d surface plots (height maps) in [RViz].
 Additionally, the *grid_map_visualization* package helps to visualize grid maps as point clouds, occupancy grids, grid cells etc.
+* **Filters:** The *grid_map_filters* provides are range of filters to process grid maps as a sequence of filters.
+Parsing of mathematical expressions allows to flexibly setup powerful computations such as thresholding, normal vectors, smoothening, variance, inpainting, and matrix kernel convolutions.

 The grid map package has been tested with [ROS] Indigo, Jade (under Ubuntu 14.04) and Kinetic (under Ubuntu 16.04).
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.